nicolai256/audio_keyframe_deforum_DD_0.5/README.md

 # audio_keyframe_deforum_DD
-a script that can convert audio to keyframes for Deforum Stable Diffusion and Disco Diffusion
+a script that can convert audio to animation keyframes for Deforum Stable Diffusion and Disco Diffusion

+the script splits up the audio into different files and makes keyframes from all those files

 **dependencies**